jolfad/dott-data-modelling/README.md

  I decided to model this as a ***snapshot fact table*** that shows the status of every vehicle at the end of every day.
 The field that determines the date is the ***time_gps*** field.
 The reason for this is because a lot of the business questions seemed to focus on ***activities that happened in a given day/week***.
 As a result, it appears that the business will get the most value from having the data modelled on at least a daily grain.
 The model is incremental and builds on records from the previous day (Day minus 1).
 Every vehicle can only have one record for a given day.
 This model can help business users know the status of every vehicle at the end of a day, as well as how many days have passed since a vehicle last received a gps signal.

  ### State
  I decided to model this as a ***Type 2 Slowly Changing Dimension***.
 This dataset contains data received every 15 minutes and shows the current state of a vehicle as defined by three states; ***is_deployed***, ***is_broken***, ***is_in_warehouse***.
 However, based on the kind of questions the business is looking to ask of the data, most of this data is redundant since this is essentially a snapshot of vehicle state, roughly every 15 minutes.
 What will be of value to the business will be to show state changes only.
 A state change in this model is defined as when any of the three vehicle states changes from **true** to **false** and vice-versa.
-Modelled as a Type 2 Slowly Changing Dimension, this model will close a record and open a new one when there's a state change in one of the three states; it will also track which of the states had a change so that the business can use this to answer key business questions.
+Modeled as a Type 2 Slowly Changing Dimension, this model will close a record and open a new one when there's a state change in one of the three states; it will also track which of the states had a change so that the business can use this to answer key business questions.

+ ## PROS AND CONS OF MODELLING APPROACH
+ **Pros**
+ - Snapshot fact tables are very effective in helping the business track KPIs over a period of time.
+In our case, we will be able to see the status of vehicles as at the end of every day, and we can track this overtime to create insights.
+ - Type 2 slowly changing dimensions will allow us to accurately keep historical information.
+In our case, we will be able to keep track of historical state changes of vehicles.

+**Cons**
+For both the snapshot fact table and the type 2 slowly changing dimension, the modelling approach can cause the size of the tables to grow fast, and overtime, performance and storage could be a concern.
+Although the performance concern can be mitigated on by applying proper partitioning/indexing.

  ## Model structure